 Our Research

-understanding of biological function at the molecular and cellular level is still in its relative infancy.
+Despite dramatic advances in both experiment and computation, our quantitative understanding of biological function at the molecular and cellular level

 coarse-graining of macromolecular systems, to bridge molecular and cellular scales.
 We work on a theoretical